TongLing/tongling.github.io/_projects/2022-12-03-doing-dishes.md

 Water and oil, for example, will inevitably splash during the washing process.
 If you move too much, the sewage will flow to the sink cabinet's surface.
 The jacket may be splattered with water, the trousers may be scratched, and the indoor slippers may be filthy.

-After you've washed the dishes, you'll need to change your clothes and probably take a shower.
-"Washing a bowl isn't worth the loss of washing yourself as well."
+After you've washed the dishes, you'll need to change your clothes and probably take a shower. " Doing dish is not worth the loss of washing yourself as well."
+Every time when I wash the dishes, I will feel that I am wasting my time and energy.
+I would rather spend my time on a total loss of boredom.

 [dish](\assets\img\dishes.gif)